okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-id-tokens/main/index.md

 * Retrieve and parse your Okta JSON Web Keys (JWK), which should be checked periodically and cached by your application.
 * Decode the ID token, which is in JWK format.
 * Verify the signature used to sign the ID token.
-* Verify the claims found inside the ID token
+* Verify the claims found inside the ID token.

 ### Retrieve The JSON Web Key Set